What's Up With Online Therapy and Marriage Counseling?

 Because online therapy can be iffy, the CBS TV program concluded that marriage education programs online so far appear to be a better option than couples counseling online.

 What is the difference between marriage counseling and marriage education?

-What Power of Two and other marriage education programs do offer is skill-training.
+What Power of Two Marriage does do offer is skill-training.
 When couples learn to talk collaboratively, they can cease having arguments.
 Instead of fighting, they learn to resolve their differences by cooperatively creating win-win solutions..

 How effective is online marriage coaching?

 Very.
 A research study of the outcomes of an early prototype of poweroftwomarriage.com yielded significant improvements in couples' abilities to enjoy their relationship with fewer fights and more satisfaction.